papadanku/ShaderCell/README.md

 Imagine an AI that knows a lot, but sometimes makes things up or gives old information.
 RAG helps fix this.
 It's a method where an AI first **looks up** information from a trusted source (like a library) and then uses that information to **create** its answer.
 This makes the AI's responses much more accurate, less likely to invent facts, and very specific to the topic.

-### How GeminiFX Uses RAG for Shader Help
+### How ArtificialFX Uses RAG for Shader Help

-GeminiFX uses RAG by telling the AI (through `Source/Instructions.md`) to treat the files in the `Source/Knowledge` folder as a primary source of information.
+ArtificialFX uses RAG by telling the AI (through `Source/Instructions.md`) to treat the files in the `Source/Knowledge` folder as a primary source of information.
 When you ask the AI a question or for help with a shader:

 1. **It Looks Up (Retrieves)**: The AI searches through `REFERENCE.md`, `windows-win32-direct3dhlsl.pdf`, `ReShade.fxh`, and `Examples.txt` to find the most relevant information for your request.
 2. **It Creates an Answer (Augments)**: Then, it uses this found information to build its response.
 This ensures that any shader code it generates, explanations it gives, or debugging advice it offers is correct, follows the rules of ReShadeFX, and is based on solid facts.

-This RAG approach makes GeminiFX a highly specialized and dependable expert for ReShadeFX shader development, always relying on verified documents instead of just general knowledge.
+This RAG approach makes ArtificialFX a highly specialized and dependable expert for ReShadeFX shader development, always relying on verified documents instead of just general knowledge.

 ## Install Instructions (Google Gemini)

-This guide helps you get your GeminiFX files ready for use with Google's Gemini platform to create your own specialized AI assistant.
+This guide helps you get your ArtificialFX files ready for use with Google's Gemini platform to create your own specialized AI assistant.

 ### Step 1: Get the Files

-1. Go to the official project page here: **`https://papadanku.github.io/GeminiFX/`**
+1. Go to the official project page here: **`https://papadanku.github.io/ArtificialFX/`**
 2. Click the **`Download .zip`** button (it's usually in the middle at the top of the page) to download all the project files.
 3. **Unzip** the downloaded file to a place on your computer where you can easily find it.